Dual approach for object tracking based on optical flow and swarm intelligence: Experimental Result and Analysis.

-We have tested the overall performance of our proposed Dual Tracking Algorithm(DTA) not only for the above data sets but also for other datasets such as; \\ DOG[SV,DEF,OPR],FOOTBALL[OCC,IPR,OPR,BC],HUMAN2[IV,SB,OPR],\\HUMAN3[SV,OCC, DEF],GIRL[SV,OCC,IPR,OPR],SINGER1[IV,SV,OCC, OPR],SKATER2[SV,DEF,FM, IPR, OPR] WOMEN[IV, SV, OCC, DEF].
-Tracking results have been shown in figure-(37).
+We have tested the overall performance of our proposed Dual Tracking Algorithm(DTA) not only for the above data sets but also for other datasets such as;\\ 1.Dog[SV,DEF,OPR]\\ 2.Football[OCC,IPR,OPR,BC]\\ 3.Human2[IV,SB,OPR]\\ 4.Human3[SV,OCC,DEF]\\ 5.Girl[SV,OCC,IPR,OPR]\\ 6.Singer1[IV,SV,OCC, OPR]\\ 7.Skater2[SV,DEF,FM, IPR, OPR]\\ 8.Women[IV, SV, OCC, DEF].